Table of Contents

 Prognosis of rheumatoid arthritis

-Overall, the disease progression is very different depending on the individual.
+Overall, the disease progression is very unique depending on the individual.
 Further progression is especially difficult to estimate at the beginning of the disease.
-However, there are certain factors that are associated with a poor prognosis.
+However, there are certain factors that are associated with poor prognosis.

 These include, for example, laboratory parameters such as elevated CRP or elevated ESR values, the detection of anti-CCP antibodies and an increased rheumatoid factor titer.